-Typeface or Symbol Meaning Example AaBbCc123 Command-line placeholder: replace with a real name or value To delete a file, type rm filename.
+Typeface or Symbol Meaning Example AaBbCc123 The names of commands, files, and directories; on-screen computer output Edit your .login file.
+Use ls -a to list all files. machine_name% you have mail.
+AaBbCc123 What you type, contrasted with on-screen computer output machine_name% su Password: AaBbCc123 Command-line placeholder: replace with a real name or value To delete a file, type rm filename.
 AaBbCc123 Book titles, new words, or terms, or words to be emphasized.
-Read Chapter 6 in User's Guide.
+Read Chapter 6 in User's Guide .
 These are called class options.
 You must be root to do this.